yao-laboratory/MotifCluster/README.md

 ### Input:
     Configuration JSON file
 * Example description:
    * Input parameter: a JSON file with all parameters pre-configured.
-You can modify the values and generate the BED file directly.
+You also can modify the values and generate the BED file directly.

    * This `simulation_parameters.json` file shown below was used for our ZNF410 simulation benchmarking experiments.
  ```